mgcruz024/airflow-mlb/README.md

 ## Notes

 This project is ongoing, and I am constantly thinking of new ways to modernize my workflow.
-Tools and concepts that I plan on integrating in the future includes cloud storage (Redshift, Azure Data Lake, Amazon RDS, etc.) and analytics (Synapse Analytics, QuickSight,etc.) and NoSQL databases to optimize the JSON raw extractions from the API.
+Tools and concepts that I plan on integrating in the future includes:
+- cloud storage (Redshift, Azure Data Lake, Amazon RDS, etc.)
+- cloud analytics (Synapse Analytics, QuickSight,etc.)
+- NoSQL databases to optimize the JSON files extracted from the API

 Feedback would be greatly appreciated!